balena-io-hardware/fin-coprocessorFirmata-sw/README.md

 # BalenaFin Co-Processor Firmata [![build](https://img.shields.io/badge/release-beta-brightgreen.svg)]()

-This is an implementation of the [Firmata](https://github.com/firmata/protocol) protocol for SiliconLabs BGM111.
+This is an implementation of the [Firmata](https://github.com/firmata/protocol) protocol for Silicon Labs BGM111.
 It is compatible with standard Firmata 2.5.8.
-Please be aware this **project is in beta release** and is subject to change frequently up until release.
+Please be aware this **project is in beta release** and is subject to change frequently.

 ## Installation